Temperature Sensor Interfacing with Arduino

 - float temperatureF = (temperatureC * 9.0 / 5.0) + 32.0;: This line calculates the temperature in Fahrenheit by converting the Celsius temperature using the formula for Fahrenheit.

-- Serial.print(temperatureF);: The temperature in Fahrenheit is printed to the serial monitor.
+- Serial.print(temperatureF);: The temperature in Fahrenheit is reported on the serial monitor.

-- Serial.println("F");: Finally, "F" is printed to indicate that the temperature is in Fahrenheit.
+- Serial.println("F");: Finally, "F" is displayed to show that the temperature is in Fahrenheit.

 Result: